Biplane fighter pilots

 At the time of his volunteering to F19, he was a former kadett (cadet) of the Swedish Air Force.

 On 17 January, four Gladiators flew an armed reconnaissance against Märkäjärvi-Salla.
 While undertaking the reconnaissance, four I-15s were spotted at around 12:00.
 Fänriks (Pilot Officers) Martin and Per-Johan Salwén opened fire at a distance of 400 meters.
-The Soviet aircraft dived and disappeard.
+The Soviet aircraft dived and disappeared.
+When returning, both pilots were credited with one destroyed each.

 The next day the Finnish radio-surveillance reported that a report from the Soviet fighter base at Kairala had been picked up.
-The report stateed that at 12.10 on 17 January, four Finnish unknown aircraft were spotted above Märkäjärvi on an easterly course.
-Lieutenant Benediktov forced landed at Märkäjärvi.
-The forward part of the aircraft was crushed and the pilot was wounded.
-Lieutenant Bondarenko made an emergency landing 14 km west of Kuolajärvi.
-The aircraft was destroyed but the pilot was unharmed.
-Russian sources claims that the aircraft shot down by Salwén was a I-15bis from 2./145 IAP flown by Lieutenant Bondarenko who was killed.
-The aircraft shot down by Martin is not mentioned in Russian sources (Lieutenant Benediktov).
+The report stated that at 12:10 on 17 January, four Finnish unknown aircraft had been spotted above Märkäjärvi on an easterly course.
+Leytenant Benediktov and another pilot (both from 145 IAP) force-landed at Märkäjärvi with their I-15bis’.
+The forward part of Benediktov’s I-15bis was crushed and the pilot was wounded.
+Leytenant Bondarenko in a I-15bis from 2./145 IAP made an emergency landing 14 km west of Kuolajärvi.
+The aircraft was destroyed and the pilot was wounded.

 When he returned to Sweden and continued to serve at the Swedish Air Force.